yufanyufan/musicpy/README.md

-# Music Composer
+# Music Py

-Music Composer is a programming launguage for music.
+Music Py is a programming launguage for music.
 It provides a Pythonic way to generate [MusicXML](https://www.w3.org/2021/06/musicxml40/tutorial/introduction/) files with declarative syntax.

 API Reference: